Module: fetch

 toots2df(toots, api_base_url)

-Take in a json dict of toots from a tooter object, turn it into a pandas dataframe with a bunch of data normalized.
+Take in a list of toots from a tooter object, turn it into a pandas dataframe with a bunch of data normalized.

 Parameters

-• toots: dict.
-A dictionary of toots in the same format as returned by the read_timeline() API
+• toots: list.
+A list of toots in the same format as returned by the search_hashtag() API

 • api_base_url: string.
 Expected to include protocol, like https://server.example.com.